 Bonus tip 2: Extra bank account

-Keep your savings out of side and only use them for things that you really need or that bring you true joy – not on impulsive shopping trips.
+Keep your savings out of sight and only use them for things that you really need or that bring you true joy – not on impulsive shopping trips.

 Save Money and Live Cheaper Than Ever Before